-Mr Baltus Roll once farmed this land in the 19th century but after his untimely murder, the estate later found its way into the hands of Louis Keller, owner and publisher of the New York Social Register.
+Mr Baltus Roll once farmed this land in the 19th century but the Dutchman was bludgeoned to death by two thieves in search of his cash.
+After his untimely murder, the estate later found its way into the hands of Louis Keller, owner and publisher of the New York Social Register.
 Keller eventually decided to build a golf course and, in 1895, the Baltusrol Golf Club opened for play.

 Today’s Baltusrol bears no resemblance to Keller’s original Old course layout, which was scrapped to make way for the two new courses.
 Both the Upper and Lower courses at Baltusrol were originally laid out by the legendary A. W. Tillinghast in the Roaring Twenties and the Lower was stiffened up ahead of major championships by Robert Trent Jones in 1952 and, some forty years later, by his son Rees.
 The Lower course is not as hilly as the Upper layout.
 The fairways of the Lower course undulate in a pleasant manner and they are generously wide.
 The greens are once more trickily contoured and very tough to read.